A Profile of Youth and Young Adults in Baltimore

 The Transition to Adulthood

-- The share of teens in Baltimore who are not in school and not working has fallen by more than 50% since 2015.
-Young people, ages 16 to 19, who were not in school (full- or part-time) or employed (full- or part-time) fell from 15% in 2015 to 7% in 2021.
-This statistic was sitting well above state and national averages for more than a decade, but Baltimore’ rate is now on par with the national rate (7%) and nearly matches Maryland’s rate (6%).
+• After six years of progress, Baltimore saw an uptick in teens not in school and not working.
+The share of young people ages 16 to 19 who were not in school (full- or part-time) or employed (full- or part-time) inched up from 7% to 8% between 2021 and 2022, after a large improvement from 15% in 2015.
+This statistic was sitting well above state and national averages for more than a decade, but Baltimore’s rate is now close to both the national rate of 7% and the state rate of 6%.

-- In 2021, about 1 in 6 young adults across Baltimore were not in school, not employed and had only a high school diploma.
-This statistic helps to gauge if young people, ages 18 to 24, are struggling to transition to adulthood.
-The share of young adults in this category fell from a high of 25% in 2009 to 14% in 2019 before slightly increasing to 16% in 2021.
+• In 2022, nearly 1 in 6 young adults across Baltimore were not in school, not employed and had only a high school diploma degree.
+This statistic helps to gauge if young people ages 18 to 24 are struggling to transition to adulthood.
+The share of young adults in this category fell from a high of 25% in 2009 to 14% in 2019 before slightly increasing to and holding at 16% in 2021 and 2022.

-- The share of young Baltimoreans who had completed or were enrolled in college jumped by 35% in the last 15 year.
-One positive change for the city: The percentage of young residents, ages 18 to 24, who fit this statistic has steadily increased since 2006, climbing from 43% in 2006 to 58% in 2021.
-The city rate now exceeds both the statewide (55%) and national (49%) averages.
+• The share of young Baltimoreans who had completed or were enrolled in college decreased by seven percentage points in one year.
+While the percentage of young residents ages 18 to 24 who fit this statistic substantially increased from 43% in 2006 (first year available) to 58% in 2021, it dropped to 51% in 2022.
+This rate now falls in between the statewide average of 53% and the national average of 48%.

 Safety

-- Across Baltimore, 40 teens ages, 15 to 19, died in 2020.
-While the city’s annual count fluctuates, it has hovered between 20 and 50 deaths per year in recent years.
-This statistic has also increased each year for the last two years.
+• Across Baltimore, 35 teens ages 15 to 19 died in 2021.
+While the city’s annual count fluctuates, it has hovered between 22 and 41 deaths per year over the last decade.
+Although this number increased from 2018 to 2020, it decreased in 2021.

 Health

-- Tobacco use declined among Baltimore’s high schoolers.
-The share of high school students who were actively using tobacco products declined from 29% in 2014–15 to 23% in 2018–19.
-During this same period, marijuana use also decreased (23% to 21%) while alcohol use increased (19% to 22%).
+• Tobacco use fell by almost 50% among Baltimore’s high schoolers.
+In positive trends for the city: The share of high school students who were actively using tobacco products (at least once in the past month) declined from 29% in 20142015 to 15% in 20212022.
+During this same period, marijuana use also decreased (23% to 19%), while alcohol use initially increased and then declined (from 19% to 22%, then down to 16%).

 Mental Health